 Don’t have dill, or realized you’re all out while you’re cooking?
 Here’s the best substitute for dried and fresh dill to use in recipes.

 Making a recipe that calls for dill and don’t have it?
-Dill is a beautiful herb that has a unique flavor: it’s herby and fresh, with licorice or anise undertones.
+Dill is a beautiful herb that has a unique flavor: it’s herby and fresh, with a citrus brightness and subtle licorice or anise undertones.
 Don’t have time to shop for it or can’t find it?
 Or cooking and just realized you don’t have it?
 Here are some substitute ideas.

 Keep in mind: dill is hard to replace